Architecture Tour

 Important information about your tour

-• We may be using headsets on our tours, so you don’t miss any important information from our guides.
+- We may be using headsets on our tours to amplify the voices of our guides so you don’t miss any information.
 All equipment is fully sanitised after each tour.
 You can use your own headphones if you wish.
 Please note headphones need to have a standard jack connection to be used with our devices.

 Donate